-Harry Reid remembered for reshaping Obama presidency, Senate and Supreme Court by friends and foes
+Harry Reid remembered by friends and foes for reshaping Senate, Supreme Court and Obama presidency

 Reid, who represented Nevada in the Senate for 30 years, played a key role in the rescue of the American economy during the housing market crisis of the late 2000s and was instrumental in the passage of the Affordable Care Act.
-Flags at the Capitol will be lowered at half-staff in his honor and Las Vegas airport was recently renamed after him.
+Flags at the Capitol will be lowered to half-staff in his honor, and Las Vegas’s international airport was recently renamed after him.

 Here is how Reid was remembered in the hours following his death.